mediascape/UI-engine/API/Readme.md

 **onComponentsChange (components, commands)**

-It is a callback function that must be associated whenever a change of the components occurs.
+It is a callback function associated whenever a change on any of the components happens.
 It receives as input parameters the components to be rendered and optionally, the commands sent by the multiDeviceAdaptation module.
 Example:

 ```javascript
 /* mda = multideviceAdaptation */